Dog Bite Lawyer Arlington, TX

 - File a complaint with the local animal control agency to document the event.
 Provide them any and all information that they request, and do so without delay.
 Save copies of the report and document any investigation conclusions that they come to.

-- Contact our dog bite lawyer at Brandy Austin Law Firm, PLLC and request a free consultation.
+- Contact an Arlington dog bite lawyer in TX at Brandy Austin Law Firm, PLLC and request a free consultation.
 Bring all of the above documentation with you for review.

 The recovery process for your dog bite damages is directly affected by the seriousness of your injury.
 Compensatory damages are the norm, and our dog bite lawyer can help you seek compensation for your medical treatment, the paychecks you miss if you can’t work until you recover, and cosmetic surgery if necessary.
-Our Arlington, TX dog bite lawyer will identify any and all applicable damages that can be included.
+Our team can identify any and all applicable damages that can be included.
 In addition, if the dog’s owner ordered their animal to bite you in an unprovoked attack, you may be eligible to receive punitive damages if you suffered a serious injury as a result.

 Do Not Trust Insurance Companies